 Curry is a blend of cooking spices that tend to vary by region.
 Some of the most common spices in this mixture include turmeric, fenugreek, coriander, cinnamon and ginger.

 While curry is a huge favorite in the Caribbean, it did not originate in that region.
 It was actually originated by the British during their 18th century involvement in the Indian spice trade.
-Also, although India was the first to adopt it into their culture, it is also quite popular in many other Asian countries.
-Some of these countries include Thailand, Malaysia, Japan, China, Vietnam and Indonesia.
+Still while India was the first to adopt it into their culture, it is also quite popular in many other Asian countries.
+Some of these areas include Thailand, Malaysia, Japan, China, Vietnam and Indonesia.

 Curry in the Caribbean

-Curry not only originated with the British, but they also introduced it to the Caribbean as well.
-Indians are also credited for acquainting islanders to the spice.
-East Indians even brought a lot of their culture and traditions to the islands while under an indentured contract with the British.
-This essentially began in the early mid 1800s.
-However, the spice itself has since grown into an integral part of Caribbean cuisine.
-Today it’s a favorite in chicken, mutton, and even seafood favorites, such as shrimp, lobster and fish.
+Curry not only originated with the British, but they introduced it to the Caribbean as well.
+Yet Indians are also credited for acquainting islanders to the spice; mainly because East Indians brought a lot of their culture and traditions to the islands while under an indentured contract with the British, which began in the early mid 1800s.
+The spice has since become a well-loved and an integral part of Caribbean cuisine.
+So today it’s a favorite in chicken, mutton, and even seafood favorites, such as shrimp, lobster and fish.